 What qualifications do I need to teach in Scotland?

 To teach in Scotland you'll need a degree and a teaching qualification gained through Initial Teacher Education (ITE).

-There are two types of ITE qualification, both university-based:
+There are two types of ITE qualification, a:

-Prior classroom experience isn't compulsory, but being able to demonstrate your enthusiasm to become a teacher, as well as talk about the skills you've picked up from doing so, will strengthen your application.
+Prior classroom experience isn't compulsory, but being able to demonstrate your enthusiasm to teach, as well as talk about the skills you've picked up from doing so, will strengthen your application.

 You'll also need to register with the General Teaching Council for Scotland (GTCS) and become a member of the Protecting Vulnerable Groups (PVG) scheme.
-By signing up to PVG you'll be helping training providers identify candidates who are barred from working with disabled or young people.
+By signing up to PVG you'll help training providers identify candidates who are barred from working with disabled or young people.

 Where can I get a teaching qualification in Scotland?

-There are currently nine higher education institutions offering ITE programmes:
+There are currently 11 higher education institutions offering ITE programmes:

 - Royal Conservatoire of Scotland

 - University of Edinburgh